seaneli/hellogitworld/README.txt

-This is a regular project meant for non-use during nothing, PERIOD!
+This is a regular project meant for non-use during nothing.
 Here is an addition by me

 We can have a bit of fun with this repo, knowing that we can always reset it to a known good state.
 We can apply labels, and branch, then add new code and merge it in to the master branch.